Unstructured-IO/unstructured-api/README.md

 #### PDF Table Extraction

 To extract the table structure from PDF files using the `hi_res` strategy, ensure that the `pdf_infer_table_structure` parameter is set to `true`.
 This setting includes the table's text content in the response.
-By default, this parameter is set to `true`, but if you wish to avoid the expensive reading process, you can set it to `false`.
+By default, this parameter is set to `false` to avoid the expensive reading process.

 ```
  curl -X 'POST' \